 We've been improving our energy efficiency and reducing greenhouse gas emissions - achieving carbon neutrality for Council operations in 2021.
 We source 100 per cent of our electricity from renewable energy.
 We are upgrading our stormwater drains and using water sensitive urban design to reduce flooding and reduce pollutants in our waterways and bays.
 Our new food and garden organics recycling service is part of our work to drastically cut waste to landfill.
 Our fleet is transitioning to zero emissions vehicles and we're switching Council buildings from gas to electricity.
-We've replaced streetlights with energy efficient LEDs and installed 610 kilowatts of solar panels on Council buildings.
+We've replaced streetlights with energy-efficient LEDs and installed 610 kilowatts of solar panels on Council buildings.

 Using new methods to design our roads and buildings, we're making them more efficient and resilient to extreme weather.
 By promoting shared e-bike and e-scooter trials and extending the bike network throughout our City, we are encouraging active transport.
-Our urban forest is flourishing, and we've planted 35,000 indigenous plants along our foreshore.
+Our urban forest is flourishing and we've planted 35,000 indigenous plants along our foreshore.

 We are five years into our Act and Adapt: Sustainable Environment Strategy (Strategy), first published in 2018 and updated in 2023.
 The Strategy establishes a pathway to transition Port Phillip into a greener, cooler, more liveable City where we all reduce our environmental impact and are more resilient to climate change.
-Initial analysis of progress in delivering the Strategy shows that 42 per cent of sub-actions are complete and 41 per cent of actions are in progress.